 MyWidget form in the App Browser, then choose “Use as component” from the drop-down menu:

 In this dialog box you can also configure any custom properties and events your component should have.
-These will show up in the Properties table in the visual designer when you drop an instance of the component onto another form.
+These will show up in the Properties Panel in the Design view of the Form Editor when you drop an instance of the component onto another Form.

 self.initial_text), which starts out with the specified default value.
 (To be precise, custom properties are implemented as data descriptors.)